TheTechOddBug/lon-mirror/README.md

 These define the main benchmark center of the diagnostics lineage.

-Additional reports, notes, and side validations may support them, but should not replace them as the public center of gravity.
+Additional reports, notes, runtime artifacts, and pre-collapse documents support them, but should not replace them as the benchmark center of gravity.

 ---

 Primary Runtime Path

-The strongest runtime branch currently exposed in the repository is:
+The strongest runtime branch currently documented in the repository is:

 1. silent-failure detection